 Buys Ballot’s Law

 It’s well worth knowing about Buys Ballot’s law.
-Buys Ballot was a Dutch meteorologist in the 19th Century who stated this: In the Northern Hemisphere, if a person stands with their back to the wind then the low atmospheric pressure is to their left and the high pressure to their right.
+Buys Ballot was a Dutch meteorologist in the 19th Century who stated what has become known as his ‘law’.
+In the Northern Hemisphere, if a person stands with their back to the wind then the low atmospheric pressure is to their left and the high pressure to their right.

-These days we have such reliable weather forecasts, with all the information available to us through handy smartphone apps, that an ‘old school’ tip like this may seem irrelevant.
+These days we have very reliable weather forecasts.
+So with all the information available to us through handy apps, an ‘old school’ tip like this may seem irrelevant.
 However, for a variety of reasons it’s not – forecasts can still be wrong; the path of a weather system may have altered by the time you are there; or you may be in a part of the world with unreliable forecasts (or have no access to them).